Kunutza/Kunutza/README.md

 - 👋 Hi, I’m @Kunutza
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning python , c
+- 🌱 I’m currently learning anything...
-- 💞️ I’m looking to collaborate on any python project that appeals to me
+- 💞️ I’m looking to collaborate on any project that appeals to me
 - 📫 How to reach me ```Discord: Kunutza#7010```

 <!---